 - Must be living in the postcode areas covered by the scheme East Cornwall to Lands Ends.

 - Proof of income and expenditure will be required.

 The process is simple, we ask for evidence of financials but only the basics not a comprehensive breakdown and will never ask to see bank statements.
 Data supplied will be held on file to evidence we have supported the right households.
 You are protected by UK Data Protection laws.
 Decisions on applications received will take 48 hours and once we commit to support we do so for the duration of the winter season or until your situation improves.

-We would like to thank our amazingly generous customers who last year enabled us to support 20 households keep warm and offered comfort to those who very much needed our help.
-This may seem like a small number but this was the first year of the scheme and a fairly wet mild winter, importantly we may have saved a life as so many elderly people lose their lives due to being cold.
+We would like to thank our amazingly generous customers who last year enabled us to support over 50 households keep warm and offered comfort to those who very much needed our help.
+This may seem like a small number but this was a difficult year for many of us and a fairly wet mild winter, importantly we may have saved a life as so many elderly and unwell people lose their lives due to being cold.

-We feel proud to have launched this scheme and encourage donations from customers, clients, colleagues other businesses and firewood suppliers.
+We feel proud to have launched this scheme and encourage donations from customers, clients, colleagues, other businesses and firewood suppliers.
 The need is still there and already this season we have received applications from previous users and new.
-We also have our company mascot: Captain Firewood who will be coming to the rescue this winter to those households struggling to heat their homes.
-Look out for him he could visit your village next.

 The Cornwall Wood Bank Scheme – spreading warmth throughout Cornwall.